 2. Playa Torviscas

-This is another great beach in Costa Adeje, with calm and clean water, ideal for swimming.
+Playa Torviscas is another great beach in Costa Adeje, with calm and clean water, ideal for swimming.
 It is a great spot to relax and enjoy the beautiful weather and it's situated in a more upmarket area.
-You have meany other beaches nearby, like Playa Fanabe, Playa del Duque and Puerto Colon beach.
+You have many other beaches nearby, like Playa Fanabe, Playa del Duque and Puerto Colon beach.

 3. Puerto Colon Beach